(This article was originally published on 2/27/2018 and updated on 7/6/2021)

-When you’re trying to scale your business, there’s no worse feeling than seeing sales drop.
-It’s like the feeling you get on a rollercoaster when it plummets...except less exhilarating.
-Several challenges during a project process can stall your cash flow and puncture your profits:
+When you’re trying to scale your business, there’s nothing worse than seeing sales drop.
+It’s like the feeling you get on a rollercoaster when it plummets...but without any of the fun and excitement..
+Over the course of the sales process, there are several challenges that could arise to stall your cash flow and puncture your profits:

 The sales cycle can take months to close a new project contract.